 Q: What is the WWF Direct Debit Donor Programme (DDDP)?

-A: DDDP is a donation programme specially designed for members of the public who are interested in supporting WWF-Malaysia’s nature conservation work on a monthly or 4-monthly basis.
+A: DDDP is a donation programme specially designed for members of the public who are interested in supporting WWF-Malaysia’s nature conservation work on a monthly, 4-monthly or yearly basis.
 Conservation needs to be long term to be effective.
 As WWF-Malaysia is a non-profit organisation that does not receive any fixed grants, we need regular donations to continue protecting Malaysia’s endangered species and spaces.

 In the past, we discovered through our interaction with the public that many people wanted to donate to WWF more regularly but in smaller amounts.
 Hence, DDDP is an answer to that request.